Office Worker Posture Guide — Desk Posture Tips

 Why Office Workers Have Posture Problems

-Sitting at a monitor for 8+ hours causes your neck to push forward, shoulders to round, and pelvis to tilt back.
-Low monitor height and distant keyboard accelerate forward head and round shoulder.
+Sitting at a monitor for 8+ hours daily causes the neck to push forward, shoulders to round, and pelvis to tilt back.
+Low monitor height and a distant keyboard accelerate forward head and round shoulder development.
+Research shows that sitting for 6+ hours daily significantly increases the risk of musculoskeletal problems.
+Laptop-only setups are especially risky as the screen sits far below eye level.

 Common Posture Problems